Gliese 445

-Gliese 445 (Gl 445 or AC +79 3888) is an M-type main sequence star in the northern part of the constellation Camelopardalis.
+Gliese 445 (Gl 445 or AC +79 3888) is an M-type main sequence star in the northern part of the northern circumpolar constellation of Camelopardalis.

 Location

-It is currently 17.1 light-years from Earth and has an apparent magnitude of 10.8.
-It is visible from north of the Tropic of Cancer all night long, but not to the naked eye.
+Gliese 445 is currently 17.1 light-years from Earth and has an apparent magnitude of 10.8.
+It is visible all night long from locations north of the Tropic of Cancer, but not to the naked eye.
 Because the star is a red dwarf with a mass only a quarter to a third of that of the Sun, scientists question the ability of this system to support life.
 Gliese 445 is also a known X-ray source.

-The Voyager 1 probe and Gliese 445 will pass one another within 1.6 light-years in about 40,000 years.
-By that time Gliese 445 will be in a part of the sky different from its present location.
-The probe will no longer be operational.
+The Voyager 1 probe will pass within 1.6 light-years of Gliese 445 in about 40,000 years.

 Solar encounter

 While the Voyager probe moves through space towards a 1.6-light-year minimum distance from Gliese 445, the star is rapidly approaching the Sun.
 At the time the probe passes Gliese 445, the star will be about 1.059 parsecs (3.45 light-years) from the Sun, but with less than half the brightness necessary to be seen with the naked eye.
-At that time, Gliese 445 will be approximately tied with Ross 248 for being the closest star to the Sun (see List of nearest stars#Future and past).
+At that time, Gliese 445 will be approximately tied with Ross 248 for being the closest star to the Sun (see List of nearest stars and brown dwarfs#Distant future and past encounters).